Super Sealant Saturday

 - Goodie bag with toothbrush, toothpaste and more!

 Disclaimer: X-rays, fillings, and other treatments are not provided during this event

 - In order to ensure that your child receives treatment during the event, you must arrive at your scheduled appointment time.
-If you do not have an appointment, walk-ins are welcome from 12-2:30 p.m.
+Walk-ins are welcome all day, but reserve your spot now!

 - A legal guardian of each child must be present at all times during the event

 - Plan on being at the event for approximately two hours

 - Spanish translators are available to Spanish speaking patients and their families

 Thank You to our UFCD Organizations that Donated to this Event

 - Dental Ambassadors (through the Annual Acid Etch Talent Show)

 Dental Sealant Information